browserengineering/book/book/visual-effects.md

 then draw one into the other.
 The most convenient way to do that is with `saveLayer`[^layer-surface] and `restore`:

 [^layer-surface]: It's called `saveLayer` instead of `createSurface` because Skia doesn't actually promise to create a new surface, if it can optimize that away.
 So what you're really doing with `saveLayer` is telling Skia that there is a new conceptual layer ("piece of paper") on the stack.
-How Skia does the rest is an implementation detail.
+Skia's terminology distinguishes between a layer and a surface for this reason as well, but for our purposes it makes sense to assume that each new layer comes with a surface.

 ``` {.python.example}
 # draw parent